drewm/drip/README.md

 $data = Drip::receiveWebhook();
 ```

-If you prefer a pub/sub model, you can register listener callabales:
+If you prefer a pub/sub model, you can register listener callables:

 ```php
 use DrewM\Drip\Drip;